My rating: 3 of 5 stars

-And as much as I liked River Town—honestly, I did, because the stories therein reminded me of my own stories I have often experienced across Asia in South Korea, Cambodia, Vietnam, Hong Kong, Bali and China—as an unbiased reader, however, I stop to question the character of this writer and his often hidden and misguided intent on sharing certain selected events from his brief time in Fuling.
+As much as I liked River Town — honestly, I did, because the stories therein reminded me of my own stories I’ve often experienced across Asia in South Korea, Cambodia, Vietnam, Hong Kong, Bali and China — as an unbiased reader, however, I stop to question the character of this writer and his often hidden and misguided intent on sharing certain selected events from his brief time in Fuling.
 River Town, more often than not, reads like a journal from an Ivy-leaguer who knows no better, and parts of the text display and remind readers of this viewpoint.

 “Downtown Fuling looked good from my balcony.
 Often I’d gaze across the Wu River at the maze of streets and stairways, listening to the distant hum of daily life, and I’d think about the mysteries that were hidden in the river town.
 I wanted to investigate all of it—I wanted to go down to the docks and watch the boats; I wanted to talk with the stick-stick soldiers; I wanted to explore the network of tangled staircases that ran through the old part of town.
 I longed to figure out how the city worked and what the people thought, especially since no foreigner had done this before.
 It wasn’t like living in Beijing or Shanghai, where there were plenty of waiguoren who had discovered what the city had to offer.
 As far as foreigners were concerned, Fuling was our city—or it would be once we figured it out” (p 62).